realbigplugins/woocommerce-bulk-discount/readme.txt

 WooCommerce Bulk Discount is compatible with WooCommerce 2.0.x to 2.3.x.

+**Important compatibility notice: WooCommerce Bulk Discount is no longer actively developed neither does support WooCommerce 2.4+.**

 Let us examine some examples of usage.

 *   You may want to feature the following discount policy in your store: if the customer